My blog posts likely contain affiliate links, including for the Amazon Associates program.

 If you’re looking for the best weather, it’s undeniable that the best months to visit Alaska are June through August.
 These are the months with the best weather – most sun and least rain – and warmest temperatures.
 Unfortunately, this short peak season means you’ll be visiting at the same time as every other traveler, so consider whether shoulder or off-season travel might be a better option for you.

 Almost all of the activities I recommend in this post are only available in the summer months.
 If you plan a trip to Alaska in the spring, autumn, or winter, be sure to check the available dates for all activities I suggest below – before you book your flights.

 Booking a Guided Tour vs. Doing it On Your Own

-The Cost of Travel in Alaska
+The Cost of Travel in this Alaska Itinerary

 What to Pack for Alaska

 If you’re planning a trip to Alaska, you need to pack the right gear.
 It’s not the kind of destination where you’ll enjoy yourself if you’re underdressed or underprepared!
 I’ve put together a full packing list for Alaska, but here are some quick tips: